-Heliotrope Ridge Trail is a 5.6 mile heavily trafficked out and back trail located near Deming, WA that features a waterfall and is rated as difficult.
+Heliotrope Ridge Trail is a 5.6 mile heavily trafficked out and back trail located near Deming, Washington that features a waterfall and is rated as difficult.
 The trail offers a number of activity options and is accessible from March until October.

 In 2013 there was a washout on the access road. it is possible that this road is still out. this adds a 7 mile hike to get to the trailhead.
 Call the Glacier Service Center before planning a trip on this trail.
 (360) 599-2714